 He had one of those rare smiles with a quality of eternal reassurance in it, that you may come across four or five times in life.

 At the beginning of this chapter, Gatsby’s party brings 1920s wealth and glamour into full focus, showing the upper class at its most lavishly opulent.
 The rich, both socialites from East Egg and their coarser counterparts from West Egg, cavort without restraint.
-As his depiction of the differences between East Egg and West Egg evidences, Fitzgerald is fascinated with the social hierarchy and mood of America in the 1920s, when a large group of industrialists, speculators, and businessmen with brand-new fortunes joined the old, aristocratic families at the top of the economic ladder.
+As his depiction of the differences between East Egg and West Egg shows, Fitzgerald is fascinated with the social hierarchy and mood of America in the 1920s, when a large group of industrialists, speculators, and businessmen with brand-new fortunes joined the old, aristocratic families at the top of the economic ladder.
 The “new rich” lack the refinement, manners, and taste of the “old rich” but long to break into the polite society of the East Eggers.
 In this scenario, Gatsby is again an enigma—though he lives in a garishly ostentatious West Egg mansion, East Eggers freely attend his parties.
 Despite the tensions between the two groups, the blend of East and West Egg creates a distinctly American mood.
 While the Americans at the party possess a rough vitality, the Englishmen there are set off dramatically, seeming desperate and predatory, hoping to make connections that will make them rich.